-Join our Labor & Employment Group, including speakers Marc Furman, Jonathan Landesman, Steven Williams, Christopher Carusone, and Mark Leavy for a seminar on cutting-edge labor and employment law issues impacting your business.
+Our Labor & Employment Group, including speakers Marc Furman, Jonathan Landesman, Steven Williams, Christopher Carusone, and Mark Leavy conducted a seminar on cutting-edge labor and employment law issues impacting your business.

 Top Ten Reasons Why Employers Lose Retaliation Cases